Medical Waste Produced in Schools

 Campus Health Centers

 We will send you free quotes on disposal options and training services in just minutes.
-Our experts will be a happy to review your current medical waste procedures and help you build a safe plan for the coming school year.
+Our experts will be happy to review your current medical waste procedures and help you build a safe plan for the coming school year.
 Together, we will make sure that your school maintains compliance and that your campus is safe.